About didi Rugby South Warwickshire

 Kiri Bennett and dad Rich, both believe in passing on the benefits of physical activity to the younger generation.

-Kiri’s two-year-old daughter Ayaana is already reaping the rewards of her mum’s passion.
+Kiri’s daughter Ayaana is already reaping the rewards of her mum’s passion.

-And with Rich having taught physical education for 40 years, he brings a vast amount of the knowledge to the launch of a new franchise.
+And with Rich having taught physical education for 40 years, he brings a vast amount of the knowledge to didi rugby.

-Kiri and Rich will be spreading theirs beliefs throughout South Warwickshire after finding the perfect fit for their values in didi Rugby.
+Kiri and Rich will be spreading their beliefs throughout South Warwickshire after finding the perfect fit for their values in didi rugby.

 Kiri knows a thing or two about rugby too!
 Having played competitive rugby from an early age, she represented Great Britain University 7s team, captained the University if Wales Institute (now Cardiff Met) and has a BSC in Sport and Physical Education.